PeekThenPay/peek-json-spec/docs/normative-intent-definitions.md

 ---

-## Normative Intent Categories
+## NORMATIVE: Intent Categories

+**This section contains normative requirements for intent classification and behavior.**

-The following table covers **content transformation intents** - the core operations for processing and extracting information from publisher content. **Search** and **Rag Ingest** are covered separately as optional feature with different implementation requirements.
+The following table defines **content transformation intents** - the core operations for processing and extracting information from publisher content.
+Implementations MUST support these intent categories as defined. **Search** and **Rag Ingest** are optional features covered separately with their own normative requirements.

 | Intent        | Description                                                                  | Default Persistence                              | Default Pricing Mode             | Notes                                                                |
 | ------------- | ---------------------------------------------------------------------------- | ------------------------------------------------ | -------------------------------- | -------------------------------------------------------------------- |